How to Scientifically Decompose Personal OKRs? WBS Technology Application Guide

 1. Why Do We Need WBS Technology?

 Traditional goal setting often falls into three misconceptions: goals being too big leading to execution difficulties (e.g., "I want to become an industry expert"), lack of phased outcome verification (realizing progress lags during quarterly reviews), and confused task priorities (being overwhelmed by urgent tasks).
-WBS (Work Breakdown Structure) perfectly solves these problems through a five-step method:- Top-level Goal Anchoring
+WBS (Work Breakdown Structure) perfectly solves these problems through a five-step method:

 - Content dimension: 3 strength training sessions + 2 cardio sessions per week